 What forms of payment do you accept and when should I pay?

 I accept cash and cards.
 For non-bridal makeup, payment is due at the time of service.
 For weddings, a retainer is due to reserve your date.
 The trial run cost is paid on the day of your appointment.
-If bridesmaids are paying for their own makeup, payment is due at the time of the service.
-If the bride is paying for everyone, payment is suggested ahead of time (the week of the wedding or earlier).
+Final payment is due 30 days before the wedding date.

 What is the best way to contact you?